slandath/slandath.github.io/resume.md

 #### Technology Manager

-* Oversaw planning and management of software integration projects for HR professionals
+* Oversaw planning and management of software integration projects for HR professionals.
-* Delivered software demonstrations for sales leads and clients
+* Delivered software demonstrations for sales leads and clients.
-* Administered the background screening software platform
+* Administered the background screening software platform.

 #### Projects